Domestic violence against men – German states move to break taboos | DW | 18.06.2019

 The initiative announced on Tuesday marks the first time German authorities are launching a program of this kind to protect male victims.
 Both NRW and Bavaria said they would welcome other states taking part in the effort.

-Bavarian minister for Family, Work, and Social Issues Kerstin Schreyer said the plan to fight the issue is part of a comprehensive concept for protection against violence.
+Bavarian Minister for Family, Work, and Social Affairs Kerstin Schreyer said the plan to combat the problem is part of a comprehensive concept for protection against violence.

-"To me it is important that everybody who needs help finds someone to talk about their problem," Schreyer added.
-"That is why I am especially glad that we are pulling together with NRW and setting the trend for entire Germany."
+"To me it is important that everybody who needs help finds someone to talk to about their problem," Schreyer added.
+"That is why I am especially glad that we are pulling together with NRW and setting the trend for all of Germany."

-Germany's Federal Criminal Police Office (BKA) complies statistics on domestic violence each year.
-According to the 2018 report based on findings collected for 2017, 17.9% of victims of intimate partner violence were men.
-This means, of the 127, 236 victims who reported cases of assault, rape, attempted murder and deprivation of liberty, 23,872 were men.
+Germany's Federal Criminal Police Office (BKA) compiles statistics on domestic violence each year.
+According to the 2018 report based on findings collected for 2017, 17.9% of victims of intimate-partner violence were men.
+This means, of the 127,236 victims who reported cases of assault, rape, attempted murder and deprivation of liberty, 23,872 were men.
 However, the BKA notes that the actual number may be higher, as men may be too ashamed to report the crime.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.